PREVIEW: THE GOUGE

 “Hey, can you hold up a sec?”
 Karen called out again.

-The rustling up ahead of her stopped, but when Karen finally looked up from her sock issue, she didn’t see Tommy’s silhouette up ahead of her like it had been before.
+The rustling up ahead of her stopped, but when Karen finally looked up from her sock issue, she didn’t see Tommy’s silhouette up ahead of her like she had before.

 “Tommy?”